 It is impossible to do business today without having to deal with contracts.
 Many people just skim contracts because these documents usually contain far too much legal mumbo-jumbo, but not reading and understanding a contract could cost you.

 If you do not read a contract carefully, you might not notice terms that are unfair or inaccurate.
-A Miami, Florida business attorney can review your contracts and help you negotiate more favorable arrangements.
+A Miami, Florida commercial law attorney can review your contracts and help you negotiate more favorable arrangements.
 Here are some red flags to look out for in a contract:

 Cut and Paste